Lennyc123/pands-project/README.md

 ## Depiction and explanation of the visual graphics that are outputted upon execution of the analysis.py python script.

 ### The creation of the histograms.
-The histograms were developed through the usage of Matplotlib, which allowed for the data contained within the dataset to be depicted in a visual manner.
+The histograms were developed through the usage of Matplotlib (13), which allowed for the data contained within the dataset to be depicted in a visual manner.
 Due to the intuitive nature of Matplotlib development of the histograms occurred with ease and the commands contained within the library provided a vast amount of customisability.
 This highlights the benefits attached to the usage of Matplotlib, conveying Matplotlib as both an efficient library and one that provides full creative freedom to the user.

 Depicted below is an example of the python code that was used for the creation of the histograms.